 Virtual Office & Email: All students are encouraged to use the Virtual Office to ask general questions about the course, course materials, and assignments.
 By posting to the Virtual Office, you are guaranteed a timely response (within 48 hours).
 Before posting a question or emailing the professor, please check the virtual office to be sure another student hasn't posted the same question and received a response.
 Do not post anything of a personal nature that you do not wish other students to see to this forum as it is visible to all students in the class.
 If you have a more personal question, please feel free to email the professor directly.
 Although I try to respond quickly to emails, do not expect an email reply in less than 48 hours.
 Be sure that your emails include the course and section number in the subject heading and adhere to professional guidelines.
 Please phrase your questions clearly and concisely.
-Be sure to include your complete name, email address, and course number (CRIJ 3378-13) in the text of the email.
+Be sure to include your complete name, email address, and course number (CRIJ 3378_14) in the text of the email.

-Participation & Attendance Policy: Regular and ongoing attendance and participation in this course is required.
+Participation & Attendance Policy: Unlike the traditional face to face course, this course does not require you to show up in a specific classroom on specific dates and times.
+Instead, you will be required to make a regular and constant effort to complete the online course lectures, assignments, assessments, and participate in online class discussion.
+Regular and ongoing participation in this course is required.
 Among other things, this means that exams must be completed during the scheduled time and that assignments must be completed within the specified time.
-Attendance is highly important because discussion groups, and in class assignments will be assessed throughout the session.
-The student is expected to attend all classes and actively participate in class discussions.
-Because of this, students must complete the assigned readings PRIOR to the scheduled class meeting to contribute to meaningful class discussions.
-You are expected to regularly check the course materials, notices, and resources online.
+Participation is highly important because discussion groups and class assignments will be assessed throughout the session.
+The student is expected to review all class materials and actively participate in online class discussions.
+Because of this, students should complete the assigned readings PRIOR to reviewing the lecture notes and engaging in online discussions.
+In addition, you are expected to routinely check the course materials, notices, and resources online throughout the week.